Frequently Asked Questions

 The Teacher Education program currently requires a 3.0 GPA for entry and completion of the program.

-- Eligibility: If you are between a 2.75 and 2.99 GPA AND have the passing Praxis II scores for your content area, you may submit a GPA waiver request to be admitted into the Professional Education sequence of courses (Clinical Experience or PT Clinical Practice I).
+- Eligibility: If you are between a 2.75 and 2.99 GPA AND have the passing Praxis II scores for your content area, you may submit a GPA waiver request to be admitted into the Professional Education sequence of courses starting with Clinical Experience.

 - Complete the GPA calculator/waiver request form, using your CAPP/Degree Works audit and unofficial transcript.
 Save this form so that you can attach it in the next step.